 ZEISS COLLECTION ON WILDLIFE

-Established as a separate location designator between 1965 and 1973, the Zeiss Collection consists of books which "will inspire an interest in, and a desire to restore and conserve, wildlife."
-Although primarily intended as a browsing collection for undergraduates, it includes a few rare books, such as Edward Lear's Illustrations of the Family of Psittacidae, or Parrots (London, 1832) [an album of 42 colored plates, Ex 88825.569e].
-These Zeiss rare books are classified as part of the General Rare Book Collection (Ex); there is no special Ex sub-section of Zeiss.
+The Zeiss Collection consists of books which "will inspire an interest in, and a desire to restore and conserve, wildlife."
+It has two parts: one primarily intended as a browsing collection for undergraduates and is shelved on the first floor of Firestone Library; the second part is a small group of rare books, including such notables as Edward Lear's Illustrations of the Family of Psittacidae, or Parrots (London, 1832) [an album of 42 colored plates, Ex 88825.569e].
+The rare Zeiss books are classified as part of the General Rare Book Collection (Ex); there is no special Ex sub-section of Zeiss.